In the next part of our Kimberley adventure, we were planning to see 4 stunning Kimberley Gorges.

 White parrots visited us during our breakfast.
 We observed them closely as they searched the nearby grasses.
 How ridiculously clumsy they are when they walk.

-It was a very good decision as the colors were already warm and gave the rocks a beautiful golden glow.
+It was a very good decision as the colours were already warm and gave the rocks a beautiful golden glow.
 The trail was very picturesque.

 Bell Gorge was beautiful with its cascading waterfall.
 It made a phenomenal impression on us.
 We went down to the foot of the rocks and had a swim next to the waterfall.

 When we got into the water, several people were swimming around us.
 At some point, they all disappeared and only we were still in the water.

 It turned out that the cause was very disturbing.
 A beautiful brown colour snake (like all Australia’s most dangerous snakes) swam in the water.
 We immediately jumped out of the water and felt very unsettled.